Understanding Einstein’s Special Relativity Physics

 The meaning of “simultaneous” events

-I will take some time to explain this clearly, including how we measure time and distance using light beams in Special Relativity, as it is fundamental to understanding how simultaneity differs for observers in relative motion to each other, a crucial outcome of the theory of Special Relativity.
+I will take some time to explain simultaneity of events, including how we measure time and distance using light beams in Special Relativity, as it is fundamental to understanding how simultaneity differs for observers in relative motion to each other, a crucial outcome of Special Relativity.

-We will find that different observers see different events as “simultaneous”, and can also disagree whether the same two events are simultaneous, depending on their relative motion.
+We will find that different observers can see different events as “simultaneous” and can disagree about whether the same two events are simultaneous, depending on their relative motion.

 But first, let us define simultaneity.
 In what follows, I will talk about two observers – Abel (usually me!) with coordinates (t,x), and, later on, Bar, whose time and spatial coordinates will be barred, as in (t̅,x¯).